VET Student Loans

 Student Entry Procedure

 If a student wishes to apply for a Commonwealth VET Student Loan, the individual must be assessed for academic suitability to undertake a high level VET qualification.

 This academic assessment is IN ADDITION to any entry requirements that may be required for the specific course a student wishes to undertake.

 Provide a copy of his/her senior secondary certificate of education from an Australian agency; OR

-Undertake an approved reading and numeracy assessment attaining a minimum of ACSF Exit Level 3 in both reading and numeracy.
-For more information please refer to the VET Student Loans - Student Entry Procedure; OR
+Undertake an approved reading and numeracy assessment attaining a minimum of ACSF Exit Level 3 in both reading and numeracy; OR

-Provide a copy of the student’s certificate of a Level 4 or above qualification in the Australian Qualifications Framework and the course for the qualification was delivered in English
+Provide evidence of a Level 4 or above qualification in the Australian Qualifications Framework and the course for the qualification was delivered in English.

 Please refer to the VET Student Loans - Student Entry Procedure for further information.

 Note: If students wish to supply their senior secondary certificate of education, but have lost or mislaid it, they may be able to order a replacement for a fee.
 Please visit the relevant education site for further information: